 There’s a mountain of advice on the internet on how to write a good cold email yet, as anyone lucky enough to be on the receiving end of endless vendor outreach will tell you, the standard remains shockingly low.

 My own data supports this.
-I recently launched a prospecting scorecard, which over 100 sales leaders have completed and the stats are quite eye-opening:
+I recently ran of survey of over 100 sales leaders, which yielded the following stats:

 35% don’t research prospects before reaching out to them.